MartinLundqvist/trader-app/developerlog.md

 # March 6th

+Finalized a working version of the MarketDataProvider.
+It is still not abstracted enough, but it works for the Marketstack API.
+I also added schema validation with Zod as well as a test suite with Jest.
+Getting Jest to work with ESM modules in Typescript was a bit of a pain, but I got it to work in the end.

 ## Learned how to configure Jest to work with ESM modules.
 You need to:

 - Go through the tutorial for Jest and TypeScript: https://jestjs.io/docs/getting-started#using-typescript